nofitnessforpurpose/TopSlotDataPack/README.md

 <BR>

 ## Use Case
-There are two scenarios envisaged for this design
+There are two principle scenarios envisaged for this design:
 - Read only EEPROM Data Pack
-- Top Slot Hardware testing in conjunction with <a target="_blank" rel="noopener noreferrer" href="https://github.com/nofitnessforpurpose/TopSlotSpy" >Top Slot Spy</a>
+- Hardware testing in conjunction with [Top Slot Spy](https://github.com/nofitnessforpurpose/TopSlotSpy) or [Side Slot Spy](https://github.com/nofitnessforpurpose/SideSlotSpy)

 There are a number of types of Data Pack, the first iteration is intended to support Linear addressed packs:

 Data Pack Type Summary
 | Size |	Linear | Paged | Segmented |
 | ---- | ------ | ----- | --------- |